B2B Integration - Complete Guide - Corsica Technologies

 A) Baseline compliance

-Middle market businesses are increasingly burdened by mandates for compliance and security as a requirement to exchange, use and store business critical data.
+Mandates for IT compliance and security increasingly burden midmarket businesses as a requirement to exchange, use, and store business-critical data.
 This comes from their business partners—customers, suppliers, channel partners, etc.—as well as regulations and standards such as GDPR, HIPAA, and PCI-DSS.

 B) Exchanging data operationally